Home Crosses Pagan symbols & customs Site search

 Unification Church Emblem

-Disparagingly referred to as the 'Moonies', the organization was founded by Sun Myung Moon in Korea in the mid-20th century and now has adherents throughout the world.
-Like the Church of Scientology and Jehovah's Witnesses, the Unification Church has been the subject of much well documented controversy on which we have nothing to add.
+As with the Church of Scientology and Jehovah's Witnesses, the Unification Church has been the subject of much well documented controversy on which we have little to add.

-Instead, we focus briefly on their main emblem and the way it distances itself from Christianity.
+Instead, we focus on their main emblem and the way it distances them from Christianity.

-According to one of the Church's websites, the red colour represents power, energy and positivity.
-The white symbolizes purity and holiness.
+According to one of the sect's websites, the red colour represents power, energy and positivity; the white symbolizes purity and holiness.
 Adherents are encouraged to display a flag of this emblem alongside national flags; which gives a hint of the organization's political agenda.

-The website goes on to explain that the central red disc...
+The webpage (unification.net/tradition/tt1-10.html) goes on to explain that the central red disc...

 "...symbolizes God, truth, life, and light.
 Those four elements reach out or radiate from this origin to the whole cosmos in twelve directions.
 The number twelve indicates the twelve types of human character...